 13. Corporate Governance

 19. Conservation of energy technology absorption foreign exchangeearnings and outgo:

 ii.
 Technology absorption-

-in spite of the fund constraints the company is currently in the process of updatingthe technology in various fields of equipments.
+The Company is currently in the process of updating the technology invarious fields of equipment.
 Within the limitations everything possible was done toacquire improve and update the technology.

 |1.
 Foreign Exchange Earned ||Nil ||Nil |